 How is Skateistan funded?

 Skateistan is funded through major donors, foundations, fundraisers, donations and sales of Skateistan merchandise.
 Skateistan is especially fortunate to have the ongoing core support from the Embassy of Denmark in both Afghanistan and South Africa.
-Other current major donors include the Finnish Embassy in Kabul, the Swiss Agency for Development and Cooperation (SDC), and the German Federal Foreign Office.
+Other current major donors include the Finnish Embassy in Kabul, the Swiss Agency for Development and Cooperation (SDC), the Embassy of the United States in Kabul, and the German Federal Foreign Office.
 In 2009 Skateistan opened its first skatepark in Kabul, Afghanistan.
 Funding for the skatepark came from the German Federal Foreign Office, the Danish Embassy in Kabul, the Canadian Embassy in Kabul and Architecture for Humanity.
 To date Skateistan’s running costs have been funded by the Norwegian and Danish Embassies, fundraisers and donations.
 The construction of Skateistan’s second skatepark facility in Mazar-e-Sharif was fully funded by the German Federal Foreign Office.

-Major foreign military forces are withdrawing from Afghanistan in 2014.
+In past years, many countries have withdrawn their military forces from Afghanistan.
 With this withdrawal much of the associated financial aid will also begin to diminish.
 Having heavily relied on foreign aid to fund operations in the past, Skateistan is now looking to increase global fundraising efforts, foster partnerships with foundations and grow the Skateistan brand.
 Current foundations that support us are: The Tony Hawk Foundation, Blossom Hill, Prince Clause, and Games 4 Good.

 Where does the money go?